American Center for Law & Justice: Europe

 In 1997 Jay Sekulow and Thomas Patrick Monaghan, chief counsel and senior counsel of the ACLJ, respectively, set up the European Center for Law and Justice (ECLJ) in Strasbourg as part of the ACLJ's international strategy.
 Sekulow is chief counsel for the ECLJ.
 The following year the ACLJ set up the Slavic Center for Law and Justice (SCLJ) in Moscow.
 Both organizations on the European mainland have a full-time staff of religious rights attorneys.
 The ECLJ is active in the United Nations organization and in the Council of Europe, and represents the interests of some Christians in the Court of Human Rights in Strasbourg.

 Africa

 The ACLJ is one of several American Christian groups that are promoting conservative Christian laws in Africa, supporting controversial movements regarding LGBT rights, including support in Uganda for criminalizing homosexuality.

 Criticism

 The ACLJ has been criticized by the ACLU for its stance on putting prayer in public school, and by Americans United for conflating support of separation of church and state with being anti-religious.
-The Human Rights Campaign is critical of the ACLJ's finances citing that the organization does not meet "10 out of 20 of the Better Business Bureau’s standards for charity accountability" and that ACLJ obfuscates how much Sekulow earns from the organization.
+The Human Rights Campaign is critical of the ACLJ's finances citing that the organization does not meet "10 out of 20 of the Better Business Bureau’s standards for charity accountability" and that ACLJ obfuscates how much (someone named) Sekulow earns from the organization.